cloudmesh-community/hid-sp18-523/project-report/report.md

           required: True
       responses:
         200:
           description: Successfully fetched Sale of given item id in all outlet store.
           schema:
             $ref: "#/definitions/GETITEMSALES"

- /item:
+ /sale:
     get:
-      operationId: item.getitemoutletsales
+      operationId: sale.getitemoutletsales
-      summary: "This API endpoint returns sales transactions of an itemid for given outlet store that is passed as query string parameter."
+      summary: "This API endpoint returns sales quantity of an itemid for given outlet store that is passed as query string parameter."
-      description: "This API endpoint returns sales transactions of an itemid for given outlet store that is passed as query string parameter."
+      description: "This API endpoint returns sales quantity of an itemid for given outlet store that is passed as query string parameter."
       parameters:
         - name: item_id